 Aside from the monitor, there's an old Xbox 360 and an Xbox One S that sit on my desk.

-Technically I have 3 Xbox 360's (two slim's & 1 original) in my house and two Xbox One's (the S and and original).
+Technically I have 3 Xbox 360's (two slim's & 1 original) in my house and 3 Xbox One's (the S, and original, and one of the discless ones).

 I run quite a bit, and started off on my fitness journey wearing a Xiaomi Mi Band, which I wore for a couple of months.
 The Mi Band is super good value, but it is extremely bare-bones.
 It's a step counter and pretty much nothing else.